Diocese of Wheeling–Charleston: 1985 to present

 Pope John Paul II named Auxiliary Bishop Francis B. Schulte from the Archdiocese of Philadelphia as the new bishop of Wheeling-Charleston in 1985.
-In 1988, After only four years, the pope appointed Reverend Bernard Schmitt as auxiliary bishop of the diocese.
-A year later, John Paul II appointed Schulte as archbishop of the Archdiocese of New Orleans and replaced him in West Virginia with Schmitt.
-Schmitt resigned in 2004 and John Paul II replaced him with Monsignor Michael J. Bransfield from the Archdiocese of Philadelphia.
+In 1988, the pope appointed Bernard Schmitt as auxiliary bishop of the diocese.
+A year later, Schulte was made archbishop of the Archdiocese of New Orleans.
+Schmitt replaced him in West Virginia.
+Schmitt resigned in 2004.
+His successor was Michael J. Bransfield.
 Pope Benedict XVI raised Sacred Heart to a minor basilica on November 9, 2009.

-On September 13, 2018, Pope Francis accepted the resignation of Bransfield and appointed Archbishop William E. Lori as apostolic administrator.
+In 2018, Pope Francis accepted the resignation of Bransfield and appointed Archbishop William E. Lori as apostolic administrator.
 Francis then instructed Lori to investigate allegations of sexual harassment of adults by Bransfield.
-In 2019, Francis appointed Auxiliary Bishop Mark E. Brennan from the Archdiocese of Baltimore as the new bishop of Wheeling-Charleston.
+In 2019, Auxiliary Bishop Mark E. Brennan from Baltimore became the new bishop.

-The former principal of Parkersburg Catholic High School in Parkersburg, John Golebiewski, sued the diocese in May 2020.
-Golebiewski said that the school declined to renew his contract for the upcoming school year because he had alleged misconduct by the school's chaplain and its football coach.
-The diocese responded in September 2020 that it had reviewed Golebiewski's allegations, determining that they were not credible; it gave no reasons for his dismissal.

 Brennan in February 2021 reinstated the diocesan advisory council, which had not met since 2006.
-As of 2024, Brennan is the current bishop of Wheeling-Charleston.
+On May 1, 2026, Pope Leo XIV accepted Brennan's resignation and appointed Evelio Menjivar-Ayala, Auxilary Bishop of Washington, as the tenth bishop of the diocese.

 Tracy portfolio

 The Diocese of Wheeling-Charleston owns a multi-million dollar investment portfolio that it received as a donation by Sara Tracy in the early 20th century.
-Born in 1827 in New York City, Tracy inherited a large estate from her brother, Edward Tracy.
+Born in 1827 in New York City, Tracy had inherited a large estate from her brother, Edward Tracy.
 While on an ocean voyage to Rome in 1899, she met Bishop Donahue.
 During the trip, Donahue counseled Tracy on a personal matter.
 As they disembarked in Europe, Tracy gave him a $5,000 donation for the diocese.

 During her lifetime Tracy continued to support the diocese and willed her entire estate to Donahue.
-The proceeds allowed Donahue to establish Wheeling Jesuit College in Wheeling, build other facilities across the diocese and found several outreach ministries.
-The investments included oil and gas lands that produced substantial revenues over the decades.
-However, when he was bishop, Bransfield improperly withdrew funds from the Tracy portfolio for his personal use.
-Bishop Brennan was the first bishop to fully disclose and list the value of the investments from the portfolio.
+The proceeds allowed Donahue to establish Wheeling College in Wheeling, build other facilities across the diocese and found several outreach ministries.
+The investments brought substantial revenues for the diocese over decades.
 As of 2020, the Tracy portfolio exceeded $286 million in value.
 Annual royalty revenues were $13.9 million, with total revenues from investments exceeding $15 million for that year.